 Golden Tide is a project about the recent influx of the sargassum seaweed in the Caribbean sea, which kills local fauna and destroys natural habitats.
-The images of the skeletal remains are painted on paper made from sargassum and depict species that died as a consequence of the seaweed.
+The images of the skeletal remains were painted on paper made from sargassum and depict species that died as a consequence of the seaweed.
 Scientists believe that the sudden growth of the algae is linked to the fertilizer run-off from the amazon river in addition to rising ocean temperatures due to climate change.
-In order to support the ongoing struggle against the largest seaweed bloom in the world, the paintings are sold as souvenirs on the tourist market in Curaçao.
-The proceeds of the sale are donated to Amazon Watch, an environmental organization that supports indigenous communities in their fight against the deforestation of the Amazon rainforest.
+In order to support the ongoing struggle against the largest seaweed bloom in the world, the paintings were sold as souvenirs on the tourist market in Curaçao.
+The proceeds of the sale were donated to Amazon Watch, an environmental organization that supports indigenous communities in their fight against the deforestation of the Amazon rainforest.